The Michael Caloz Cognitive Functions Test

 The test should take 15-20 minutes.
 Let's get started.

-You're all done!
+You're all done! 🎉

-Below, you'll find all 16 types ranked from most to least likely for you.
-But the point values listed on each type are just a general guide.
-You're the only one who knows how your mind truly works, so read through the top few results and pick the one you think is the best match.
+The scores listed on each type are just a general guide.
+You are the only one who knows how your mind truly works, so read through the top few results and pick the one you think is the best match.

-• Pay more attention to the four functions than to the four-letter combinations.
+• To understand this stuff more deeply, pay more attention to the four functions (like 'Ne' and 'Ti') than to the four-letter combinations (like 'ENTP').
 And remember that just because two types have three out of the four letters in common does not necessarily mean they're almost the same.
-For example, an INTP is very different from an INTJ — they have completely opposite-facing cognitive functions (i.e., all the introverted functions of one are extroverted in the other).
-In contrast, an INTP and ENTP have the exact same cognitive functions, just in a different order.

 • The primary function is most important.
 It should seem like second nature to you — something you use so often that it's mostly unconscious.
 Reading its description should almost feel like someone has read your mind.